Wind power in Europe: Finland

+France

 Germany

 Wind power plays an important role in Germany's renewable energy mix.
 In October 2014, the installed domestic capacity amounted to 35,678 megawatts, of which offshore contributed 616 MW.

 In 2014, wind generated more than 51 terawatt-hours of electricity and contributed about 9.7% to the nations total net-generated electricity.
 This is 1.3% more than the year before.
 December 2014 was the best month, generating 8.9 TWh and on par with record-breaking month of December 2011.
 Along with the generated electricity of 18.5 TWh (3.5%) from hydro, 32.8 TWh (6.2%) from solar, and 54 TWh (10.0%) from biomass, all four renewable energy sources generated 154 TWh or about 30% of the nation's total net-generation.
 Electricity production from combined wind and solar has now achieved almost the level of nuclear power (84.2 TWh vs. 91.8 TWh).

 More than 21,607 wind turbines are located in the German federal area and the country has plans to build more wind turbines.
 As of 2011, Germany's federal government is working on a new plan for increasing renewable energy commercialisation, with a particular focus on offshore wind farms.